legal-i/agent-example/README.md

 ### Permission groups
 All other groups that contain `*legali*` are used as permission groups.
-A basic user only has access to a legal case if they have at least one matching group.
+A basic user can only access a legal case if they have at least one matching group.